vibhavnanda/spotify-recommendation-engine/README.md

 3. Artist
 4. Popularity etc.

 This was primarily an experiement for me to see if I could expand my musical taste/preferences by solely focusing on "how" a song sounds and feels instead of "what" genre or artist it belongs to.
+I liked the recommendations my system gave me.